Search the best hotels in Oxford

 What vaguely academic type hasn't imagined themselves strolling the hallowed - and cobbled - lanes of Oxford, between the 'dreaming spires' and Gothic architecture the colour of biscuits?
 And in person it's even better than what you can imagine.

-- On a short break visit to Oxford it's also worth trying to fit in at least one museum, (the Ashmolean being the obvious one), a stroll around the outside of the Radcliffe Camera, see something of the Bodleian Library.
+- On a short break visit to Oxford it's also worth trying to fit in at least one museum, the Ashmolean being the obvious one, a stroll around the outside of the Radcliffe Camera and see something of the Bodleian Library.

 - You may also want to visit the Museum of Oxford, which tells the tale of the city, the Oxford University Museum of Natural History, home to the Oxford Dodo, and the Pitt Rivers Museum, an ethnology museum still arranged in the Victorian style.

-Jericho is the trendy, artsy end of Oxford, and where you can find the art house cinema, fringe style theatres and plenty of hipster bars and restaurants.
+- Jericho is the trendy, artsy end of Oxford where you can find the art house cinema, fringe style theatres and plenty of hipster bars and restaurants.